 Sometimes we need configurable multichannel amplifiers for experiments or for use in offices or schools.
 Here is a project based on TDA1554Q, configured for multi-mode function with four channel outputs.
 It has four channels and each channel can provide around 11W over a load of 2-ohms and around 6W over a load of 4-ohms.
 The circuit will also work with loads of 4-ohms to 16-ohms.
 Gain of each channel is fixed at 20dB in single-channel mode and 26dB in BTL mode.

-This project is available at: 4 channel multi mode Audio amplifier
+This project is available at: 4 channel multi-mode Audio amplifier

-Design and analysis of single stage amplifier using C++
+Design and analysis of single-stage amplifier using C++

 Many formulae are required to calculate the parameters involved in a circuit of a transistor based audio amplifier.
-Some of these values involve resistors, coupling capacitor, bypass capacitor, power consumption, current flowing through different components.
+Some of these values involve resistors, coupling capacitor, bypass capacitor, power consumption, the current flowing through different components.
 A good amount of time is required to calculate such parameters even with a regular calculator.
 Using C++ program, all the parameters can be calculated in a fraction of a second.
 This project presents a single-stage transistor audio amplifier that requires a total of 19 formulae to obtain the values of components and analyse the circuit.

 This project is available at: Design and Analysis of Single stage Amplifier using C++

-Four channel video and audio sequencer
+Four-channel video and audio sequencer

 This next project is a simple circuit for switching your CCTV camera outputs sequentially.
 It switches four video and audio channels sequentially, one at a time.
 It is built around a 555 timer few other components.
 The timer is configured as an astable multi-vibrator.
 A single-side PCB of the four-channel video and audio sequencer is provided along with the component layout.
 After assembling the circuit on the PCB, enclose it in a suitable plastic box.